Thee2415/spotify-thai-popularity-prediction/README.md

 # Spotify Thai Music Popularity Prediction
-### Forecasting Streaming Success Using Machine Learning and Dual-Input RNN Architectures
+### Predicting Streaming Success Using Machine Learning and Dual-Input RNN Architectures

 This repository contains the complete end-to-end source code for my final year research project at King Mongkut's University of Technology Thonburi (KMUTT).
-The core objective of this project is to build an automated system capable of forecasting track popularity scores and classifying "Hit" songs 14 days in advance (based on a 6-timestep temporal lookback).
+The core objective of this project is to build an automated system capable of Predicting track popularity scores and classifying "Hit" songs 14 days in advance (based on a 6-timestep temporal lookback).

 ---